lens-protocol/LIPs/README.md

 ### LENS API integration

-If you're interested in integrating the Lens API with your service, please contact a team member who can assist you and provide API-specific documentation.
+If you're interested in integrating the Lens API with your service, please contact a team member who can assist you and provide API-specific documentation but overall its a requirement to have this merged in before that conversation can happen.
 Our focus here is on the Lens ML Open Standards, rather than the API itself.